 A leaking conservatory box gutter can be problematic for homeowners.
 Blocked gutters are a common source of leaks if rainwater starts to build up and has nowhere else to go.

-The water overflow the sides of the gutter creating a cascade of water that spills into your garden or could enter your conservatory if the seals around the adjoining parts are damaged.
+If water overflows the gutter, it could flood your garden below or even enter your conservatory if the seals around the adjoining parts are damaged.

 Leaking conservatory door

-Your door should have been fitted with adequate drainage to prevent any water that makes it through the seal from collecting in the frame.
+Your doors should be fitted with adequate drainage to prevent any water that enters through the seal from collecting in the frame.

-If the drainage is insufficient, has become blocked, or hasn’t been fitted correctly in the first place, you could be at risk of leaks from your door.
+If the drainage is insufficient, blocked or fitted incorrectly, you could be at risk of leaks.

-If the rubber seal around your door is broken it will also need replacing to stop water from making it through the sides of the door and causing leaks.
+If the rubber seal around your door is broken it will also need replacing to stop water from entering through the sides of the door and causing leaks.

 Leaking conservatory walls

-If the walls in your conservatory appear wet or have water visibly leaking from them, the problem is likely to be with the section of conservatory that they are joined to.
+If the walls in your conservatory appear wet or have water visibly leaking from them, the problem is most likely with the section of conservatory to which they are connected.

-If it seems as though your conservatory windows are leaking it could be condensation rather than an actual leak caused by damage to the structure of the conservatory.
+If your conservatory windows appear to be leaking it could be condensation rather than an actual leak caused by damage to the structure of the conservatory.

-Open windows to ventilate the conservatory or introduce a heater to help keep condensation moisture to a minimum.
+There are many ways to prevent condensation in your conservatory.
+Open windows to ventilate the space or use a heater to help keep moisture to a minimum.

-If you can rule out condensation, the window leak could be due to a bad glass seal or damaged window sealant.
+If you can rule out condensation, the window leak could be due to a deteriorated glass seal or a damaged window sealant.

-It’s best to check seals for perished rubber or for cracked or missing sealant, and reseal them to see if that improves the problem.
+It’s best to check seals for perished rubber or cracked sealant and reseal them to see if that improves the problem.